alabamenhu/LanguageTag/README.md

 [RFC4647](https://tools.ietf.org/html/rfc4647), which defines the nature of filtering and matching language tags.

-Prelimary support has been added for the implementations of RFC6067 and RFC6497 (the Unicode Extensions for BCP 47, for subtags beginning with the singletons `-u` and `-t`).
+Preliminary support has been added for the implementations of RFC6067 and RFC6497 (the Unicode Extensions for BCP 47, for subtags beginning with the singletons `-u` and `-t`).
 There is still some work needed to better validate them and canonize them.